Center for Financial Industry Information Systems (FISC)

 - Technical guidelines for measures to improve the reliability of hardware and software, and for countermeasures against security risks including data protection, prevention against unauthorized use, threat detection, and disaster recovery.

-Financial institutions can rely on this evaluation of the compliance of these three areas for the in-scope infrastructure and platform services of Azure, Dynamics 365, Office 365, and Microsoft Cloud App Security.
+Financial institutions can rely on this evaluation of the compliance of these three areas for the in-scope infrastructure and platform services of Azure, Dynamics 365, Office 365, and Microsoft Defender for Cloud Apps.

 - Office 365